clojure-emacs/cider/doc/index.md

 using CIDER - you're constantly interacting with it and changing it.

-You can find more details about the typical CIDER workflow in the [Basic Usage](basic_usage.md) section.
-While we're a bit short on video tutorials, you can check out this
-[tutorial about SLIME](https://www.youtube.com/watch?v=_B_4vhsmRRI) to get a feel about what do we mean by an "Interactive Development Environment".
+You can find more details about the typical CIDER workflow in the [Interactive Programming](interactive_programming.md) section.
+While we're a bit short on video tutorials, you can check out this [tutorial about SLIME](https://www.youtube.com/watch?v=_B_4vhsmRRI) to get a feel about what do we mean by an "Interactive Development Environment".
 There are plenty of differences between CIDER and SLIME, but the core ideas are pretty